HOME · HOOKAH VS VAPE — DIFFERENCES, COST, AND HOOKAH PEN VS VAPE PEN REVIEWED 2026-05-18

 If you want to understand the difference between a tight mouth-to-lung pull and an open direct-to-lung inhale, read our MTL and DTL mode comparison.

 The Olit Hookalit lineup is designed specifically for hookah enthusiasts who want the ritual flavor without the ritual setup.
-The Pro 60K delivers 60,000 puffs with 10 shisha-rooted flavors, while the 40K Tarot Edition offers 20 flavors with hookah-lounge classics like Two Apple Shisha, Lady Killer, and Love 66.
+The Pro 60K delivers 60,000 puffs with 10 shisha-rooted flavors, while the Olit Hookalit 40K Tarot Edition offers 12 flavors with hookah-lounge classics like Two Apple Shisha, Lady Killer, and Love 66.

 This matters because the traditional hookah vs vape comparison treats them as two separate categories with no middle ground.
 E-hookah is that middle ground — and it is growing fast among users who value both flavor depth and portability.